Liz Bennett

-Liz Bennett is an American politician, and a member of the Iowa Senate from the 39th District.
-She initially served in the Iowa House of Representatives for the 65th District after being elected in the 2014 elections.
+Elizabeth Bennett (born 1982) is an American politician who has served as a member of the Iowa Senate from the 39th District since 2023.
+She initially served in the Iowa House of Representatives for the 65th District from 2015 to 2023.
 She is currently a member of the Democratic Party.

-She is the first out LGBT woman to serve in Iowa's state legislature.
+Bennett is the first openly LGBTQ woman to serve in Iowa's state legislature.

+Early and personal life

+Bennett was born in 1982 in Rock Island County, Illinois.
+She moved to Cedar Rapids, Iowa, in 2002 and attended Kirkwood Community College and Cornell College, graduating from the latter with a Bachelor of Arts in politics and women's studies.

+Bennett resides in Cedar Rapids, Iowa.

-Voting Record
+Voting record

 In the 2017 legislative session, Bennett voted against a cut of $638,000 to the Department of Veterans Affairs and Iowa Veterans Home.